 d.
 Participants

 The PCAPS field campaign was a collaboration of university and government scientists, graduate and undergraduate students, and interested members of the community.
-Faculty and graduate students at the University of Utah formed the core of the PCAPS operations and science team, while scientists from the National Centers for Atmospheric Research (NCAR) installed, maintained, and operated the principal observing platforms.
-Collaborators at San Francisco and San Jose State Universities provided additional instrumentation and expertise.
-A unique aspect of PCAPS was the prominent role of students and volunteers in facilitating field operations, the details of which are highlighted in a sidebar accompanying this paper..
+Faculty and graduate students at the University of Utah formed the core of the PCAPS operations and science team, while scientists from the National Center for Atmospheric Research (NCAR) installed, maintained, and operated the principal observing platforms.
+Collaborators from San Francisco and San Jose State Universities provided additional instrumentation and expertise.

+Taking advantage of the general interest in our local “dirty air”, recruiting student and community volunteers began during the fall via local media, University of Utah campus postings, and email lists.
+Over 50 individuals, including graduate and undergraduate students as well as members of the community at large responded to the call for help and were trained in PCAPS operations prior to the field study.
+The urban setting of the PCAPS study and the close proximity to residences, work, and home allowed many students and volunteers to participate.
+PCAPS volunteers collectively contributed over 500 hours of service time by: launching weather balloons, driving mobile meteorological stations, supporting motor-glider operations (Fig. 10b??), installing meteorological instruments, and forecasting CAP evolution.

 3. Initial Findings

 a.
-Potential temperature deficit and air pollution
+CAP evolution and air pollution

-Figure 3a shows the potential temperature deficit within the SLV for the entire PCAPS period.
-Calculated from ISS and NWS radiosonde data, the potential temperature deficit is one measure of CAP strength.
-It is taken as the difference between the potential temperature at the crest of the confining topography (2500 m) and that at every lower altitude.
-A deficit of zero indicates a well-mixed atmosphere, while high deficit magnitudes correspond with strong stratification.
-By applying a deficit threshold value of 8 K to isolate days with significant CAP conditions, it is clear that the PCAPS period is dominated by multi-day episodes of strong stability and punctuated by short windows of weaker stratification.
-The well-mixed periods tend to correspond with the passage of cyclonic synoptic-scale weather systems.
-As indicated in Fig. 3a, the majority of strong CAP events as well as two weaker inversion episodes were included in the PCAPS IOPs.
-Enhanced observations were not conducted for three events during December, though many of the continuous observations are available during those periods.
-A summary of pertinent details for each IOP, which ranged in length from 2 to 9 days, is presented in Table 1.
+Figure 3a shows a measure of CAP strength within the SLV for the entire PCAPS period in terms of the potential temperature deficit.
+This deficit, calculated from ISS and NWS radiosonde data, is the difference between the potential temperature at each level and the potential temperature at the crest of the confining topography (2500 m).
+Generally, small (large) deficits indicate a well-mixed (strongly stable) atmosphere within the valley.
+Multi-day episodes CAPs episodes (identified by using a deficit threshold of -8K) were punctuated by short windows of weaker stratification usually associated with the passage of cyclonic synoptic-scale weather systems.
+All of the strong CAP events were included in the IOPs (Fig. 3a).
+Pertinent details for each IOP are presented in Table 1.

-Figure 3b presents the daily midnight-to-midnight (MST) average PM2.5 concentration measured at either the Hawthorne Elementary, Rose Park, or Cottonwood DAQ site during PCAPS.
-By comparing the top and bottom panels of Fig. 3, it is apparent that CAP strength and duration both affect the concentration of fine particulate aerosols.
-In fact, during each of the four longest CAPs (IOPs 1,5,6, and 9) PM2.5 concentrations exceeded the NAAQS.
+Figure 3b presents the daily midnight-to-midnight (MST) average PM2.5 concentration measured in the valley during PCAPS.
+By comparing the top and bottom panels of Fig. 3, it is apparent that CAP strength and duration both affect the concentration of fine particulate aerosols while variations in emissions may also play a role (e.g., reduced traffic during IOP4 over the Christmas holiday).
+During each of the four longest CAPs (IOPs 1,5,6, and 9) PM2.5 concentrations exceeded the NAAQS.
 Silcox et al. (2011) show that PM2.5 concentrations in the SLV between 1 January and 20 February 2011 were highly correlated (r2 = 0.78) with the potential temperature deficit, and that pollutant concentrations generally increased with CAP duration and decreased with increasing elevation within the SLV.
 During many PCAPS IOPS, the accumulation of aerosol and moisture was visually apparent as layers of haze and clouds that varied in depth and intensity (Fig. 4).

 b.
-Thermodynamic structures
+CAP vertical structure